jason-dai/aaai2019/analytics-zoo.md

    sc = init_nncontext()

-   //Each record in the train_rdd consists of a list of NumPy ndrrays train_rdd = sc.parallelize(file_list)
+   #Each record in the train_rdd consists of a list of NumPy ndrrays
+   train_rdd = sc.parallelize(file_list)
      .map(lambda x: read_image_and_label(x))
      .map(lambda image_label: decode_to_ndarrays(image_label))

-   //TFDataset represents a distributed set of elements,
+   #TFDataset represents a distributed set of elements,
-   //in which each element contains one or more Tensorflow Tensor objects. dataset = TFDataset.from_rdd(train_rdd,
+   #in which each element contains one or more Tensorflow Tensor objects.
+   dataset = TFDataset.from_rdd(train_rdd,
                                 names=["features", "labels"],
                                 shapes=[[28, 28, 1], [1]],